 Our education and outreach activities engage a broad audience (from K to gray) emphasizing the integration of multidisciplinary research and educational training with a focus on providing opportunities for people of underrepresented groups in STEM (Science, Technology, Engineering and Mathematics) fields, specifically in microbiology and ocean sciences.

 Our signature undergraduate programs provide hands-on research training in STEM laboratories to early career students at both 2-year and 4-year schools.
 Our Global Environmental Microbiology summer course is a discovery-based program at the University of Southern California that introduces field sampling, lab protocols and microbiology.
-For students seeking a more integrative experience, we offer summer and academic year research-intensive internships at the University of Southern California, University of California Santa Cruz, and the Woods Hole Oceanographic Institution (WHOI) in programs largely targeting community college students both regionally and nationwide, such as our Community College Cultivation Cohort Research Experiences for Undergraduates (C4 REU).
+For students seeking a more integrative experience, we offer summer and academic year research-intensive internships at the University of Southern California and the Woods Hole Oceanographic Institution (WHOI) in programs largely targeting community college students both regionally and nationwide, such as our Community College Cultivation Cohort Research Experiences for Undergraduates (C4 REU).

 Education & Diversity Overview